oneapi-src/oneDPL/SECURITY.md

 Please report security issues or vulnerabilities to the [Intel Security Center].

-For more information on how Intel works to resolve security issues, see [Vulnerability Handling Guidelines].
+For more information on how Intel works to resolve security issues, see the [Vulnerability Handling Guidelines].

 [Intel Security Center]:https://www.intel.com/security